akneni/pygrab/documentation.md

 - `None`

 **Notes**
+- This function is for windows only.
+If you're on Linux, run `sudo apt-get install tor`
 - Running `pygrab.Tor.start_tor()` without the `tor.exe` dependency installed will prompt you for the path to the `.tar.gz` file.
 This method is merely an alternative to that.